-The Biltmore in Asheville North Carolina.
-This is one of the finest examples of the Victorian Era in America the 250-room Biltmore House – America’s largest private home – and magnificent 100-year-old gardens situated on an 8,000-acre estate.
+The Biltmore in Asheville, North Carolina.
+This is often among the best samples of the Victorian Era in America, the 250-room Biltmore House – America’s largest private home – and luxurious 100-year-old gardens situated on an 8,000-acre estate.

 #1 – George Vanderbilt started acquiring land for Biltmore in 1888 in the Blue Ridge Mountains in North Carolina.